redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/access-control/sys-ptrace-capability check that if process namespace sharing is enabled for a Pod then the SYS_PTRACE capability is allowed
 Result Type|informative
-Suggested Remediation|allow the SYS_PTRACE capability when enabling process namespace sharing for a Pod Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 2.7.5
+Suggested Remediation|Allow the SYS_PTRACE capability when enabling process namespace sharing for a Pod Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 2.7.5
-Exception Process|
+Exception Process|There is no documented exception process for this.

 ### affiliated-certification